zar686/stocks-tracker-client2/README.md

 As a user, I should be able to update the list of stocks to invest in

-As a user, I should be able to delete stocks from the list of stocks to invest in
+As a user, I should be able to delete stocks from the list of stocks

 WIREFRAMES
 https://imgur.com/a/GKwrwXP